joelyoshiya/ostep-projects-p/initial-kv/README.md

     DONE Then, add a loop and parse multiple commands on one command line.

+    DONE
     Then, add the ability to add elements to an in-memory data structure (but don't worry about persistence.)

-    Then add persistence.
+    INP Then add persistence.
 Or something like that.

 - **Testing is critical.** A great programmer we once knew said you have to write five to ten lines of test code for every line of code you produce;